 If you have extra time, check out the Japanese Garden in Washington Park and grab a beer and burger at Mississippi Studios.

 When we visit Portland, we camp on Sauvie Island.
 Although it isn’t the best campground I’ve been to, it is right on the water and is good enough for on your way in or out of Portland.
 We had a great time at the U-pick farms located on Sauvie Island and filled a wagon full of peaches as well as blueberries, raspberries, and loads of veggies.
-There are so many great things you can do in Portland, but seeing as I’m Not A City Girl, you can check out this 25 Free Things to do in Portland blog to get more ideas on just Portland.
+Note that if you are a Thousand Trails member, then you can camp much closer to Portland.

 Campground: Viento State Park

 The 30 miles east of Portland is a forest filled haven with beautiful trails and powerful waterfalls.

 You can do the tourist thing and stop off to take pictures of Multnomah Falls, but we always opt for the less popular, 4 mile round trip hike to Punchbowl Falls via Eagle Creek Trail.
 If it’s hot out, bring a bathing suit so that you can take a quick dip in the refreshing (read “freezing”) pool of water at the base of the fall.

 **Note: After last summer’s fires, many of the gorgeous areas that we visited have been burnt down and trails are currently closed.

 After a long day hiking, we always head to the breweries in Hood River to grab dinner before heading back to Viento campground to the watch gorgeous sunsets over the Columbia River and if you are camping there in the summer, your campsite may be overflowing with ripe blackberries.